-These Hasselback Potatoes transform everyday baked potatoes into something incredible, all with just a few thin slices.
-Deliciously crispy on the outside, and perfectly tender on the inside, these little beauties are begging for some melted cheese, a dollop of sour cream, and bacon bits.
+These Hasselback Potatoes with cheese and bacon transform everyday baked potatoes into something incredible, all with just a few thin slices.
+Deliciously crispy on the outside, and perfectly tender on the inside, these little beauties are begging for a dollop of sour cream.

 The term “Hasselback” refers to a potato dish that originated in the 1950s in Stockholm, Sweden, at Hasselbacken Restaurant.